slazav/mcu_firmware/STC89C51RC_test/Readme.md

 - Command-processing handler reads command messages, performs some actions and writes replies.

-- Optional timer interrupt is emitted avery 1ms, some periodic actions can be put here.
+- Optional timer interrupt is emitted every 1ms, some periodic actions can be put here.

 Code is arranged as a collection of blocks which can be included separately